Combining Systems with Powerwall

 Powerwall & Solar

-Integrating Powerwall and Solar is the best way to maximize your system’s value – allowing you to use solar power day and night.
-Powerwall can be integrated with a new or existing solar system.
+Integrating Powerwall and solar is the best way to maximize your system’s value, allowing you to use solar power day and night.
+Powerwall+ offers a complete, integrated solution for new installations, providing whole home backup with solar, while Powerwall can be integrated with existing solar systems.

-Since Powerwall 2 is an AC coupled solution, it is compatible with all inverter types.
+Since Powerwall is an AC coupled solution, it is compatible with typical inverters installed on a home energy system.
 To ensure reliable operation during power outages, at least one Powerwall is required for each 7.6 kW AC of solar included in the backup circuit.

 Powerwall & the Grid